Pyleks/Milestone-Project-3/README.md

 #### Delete recipe without being logged in.
-- Upon using "http://the-happy-bun.herokuapp.com/delete_recipe/5ea599ad92cf716f6bd77557" I attempted to delete a pastry without being logged in.
-This redirected the visitor to login window
+- Upon using "http://the-happy-bun.herokuapp.com/delete_recipe/5ea599ad92cf716f6bd77557" I attempted to delete a pastry without being logged in, this redirected the visitor to login window.

 #### Approve recipe without being logged in.
 - upon using "http://the-happy-bun.herokuapp.com/approve_recipe/5eb68067da4d9fe0620a801d" I attempt to approve a recipe without being logged in.
-This redirect the visitor to login window
-But also approved it.
+This redirect the visitor to login window, but also approved it.

 #### Update recipe without being logged in.
-- Upon using "http://the-happy-bun.herokuapp.com/edit_recipe/5ea599ad92cf716f6bd77557" I attempt to access update pastry without being logged in.
-This redirected the visitor to login window.
+- Upon using "http://the-happy-bun.herokuapp.com/edit_recipe/5ea599ad92cf716f6bd77557" I attempt to access update pastry without being logged in, this redirected the visitor to login window.

 #### Delete user without being logged in.
-- Upon using "http://the-happy-bun.herokuapp.com/delete_user/5ea59229470f17c99fd02da0" I attempt to delete a user without being logged in.
-and successfully deleted the administrator of the page, (BUG) and redirected the user to login page
+- Upon using "http://the-happy-bun.herokuapp.com/delete_user/5ea59229470f17c99fd02da0" I attempt to delete a user without being logged in, and successfully deleted the administrator of the page and redirected the user to login page.

 #### Delete recipe to another user while logged in.
 - Upon using "http://the-happy-bun.herokuapp.com/delete_recipe/5ea599ad92cf716f6bd77557" I attempted to delete a recipe made by someone else
-This redirected the user to not found URL (BUG need to make a 404 window)
+This redirected the user to not found URL.

 #### Update recipe to another user while logged in.
 - Upon using "http://the-happy-bun.herokuapp.com/edit_recipe/5ea70117dbca44bff3063847" I attempted to update someone else recipe.
-This redirected the user to main page(BUG, should come with a 404 window)
+This redirected the user to main page.

 #### Approve recipe while being logged in as a user but not administrator
-- Upon using "http://the-happy-bun.herokuapp.com/approve_recipe/5eb68ff7eaa1e74ae8f3e6cd" I attempted to approve a recipe without being logged int as administrator.
-BUG, any user was able to approve the recipe.
+- Upon using "http://the-happy-bun.herokuapp.com/approve_recipe/5eb68ff7eaa1e74ae8f3e6cd" I attempted to approve a recipe without being logged in as administrator, any user was able to approve the recipe.

 ### Responsiveness
 In this test the website was tested to all default device sizes provided my chrome as well responsive